Froxlor/Documentation/general/migration-guide/index.md

-# Migration Guide
+# Migration guide

-## Migrate froxlor to another server
+## Migrate froxlor to a new server

 [Read guide](new-server.html)